tzellman/ember-cordova-example-app/README.md

 I will have various feature branches that highlight different capabilities/plugins, and will describe those here as they become available.

+Additionally, the `develop` branch will have the latest/greatest state of the app, with all demos/plugins enabled.

 ## Prerequisites